 Summer loving?

-If this is the summer of love then you may want to be prepared.
-Using a moisturising intimate serum may be a good idea to maintain the balance of your intimate area.
+If this is the summer of love, you may want to be prepared.
+Packing products you already know and trust can help you maintain your usual routine while travelling.
 When practicing safe sex, condoms without spermicides are an option as spermicides are not microbiome friendly and can cause an imbalance.
-And don't forget to pee after sex to flush out any bacteria.
+An intimate moisturising serum may be a useful addition to your wash bag, particularly during periods of increased activity, swimming or travel.

 Are you a travel foodie?